stevenharman/git_tracker/README.md

 ```

 When you commit, Git will fire the hook which will find the story number in the
-branch name and prepare your commit message so that it include the story number
+branch name and prepare your commit message so that it includes the story number
-in the special Pivotal Tracker syntax.
+in the [special Pivotal Tracker syntax][pt-format].

 ```bash
 # on branch named `best_feature_ever-8675309`